uzma-yakub-7/yakubs-codeyard/nova-ai chatbot/README.md

 ###### This document defines the software requirements for NovaAssist, an AI-powered marketing writing engine designed to help businesses generate social media captions and business ideas using conversational AI.

-###### NovaAssist is a web-based chatbot application built using LangGraph, Groq AI, and Streamlit.
+###### NovaAssist is a web-based chatbot application built using LangGraph, Groq AI (API Key) and Streamlit.
 It allows users to interact with an AI assistant through a chat interface to generate marketing content instantly.

 # Screen Recording Voiceover
 ###### https://github.com/uzma-yakub-7/yakubs-codeyard/blob/main/nova-ai%20chatbot/lv_0_20260419010605%20(1).mp4